OfficeDev/Office-Add-in-UX-Design-Patterns-Code/README.md

   * [Carousel](src/docs/carousel.md) - Takes users through a series of features or informational steps before they start.
   * [Instruction Step](src/docs/instruction-step.md) - Provides users with an ordered list of instructions to get started.
-  * [Trial](src/docs/trial.md) - Allows users to sign up for a trial.
-  * [Trial Feature](src/docs/trial-feature.md) - Allows users to sign up for a trial for a specific feature.
   * [Value Placemat](src/docs/value-placemat.md) - Provides a clear value proposition and list of features.
   * [Video Placemat](src/docs/video-placemat.md) - Provides value through video content.